 - Aloe vera juice in the morning and also after meals softens and helps unwanted material to slide out more easily.
 It also reduces inflammation in the gut, and helps soothes the stomach lining and intestinal walls.

 - Avoid carbonated drinks and chewing gum

-- Include healthy herbs and spices like turmeric, cumin, garlic, coriander and ginger to stimulate digestive fire.
+- Include healthy herbs and spices like turmeric, cumin, garlic, coriander, fennel and ginger to stimulate digestive fire.

 Lifestyle Tips to Cure Constipation

-- Heal the gut.
+- Heal and seal the gut.
 Many functional experts agree that 90% of all disease starts in the bowel.
 Even the brilliant and ancient physician, Hippocrates quoted that “all disease starts in the gut.”